camel-tooling/vscode-camelk/didact/camelk/first-integration.md

 </details>

-## Step 2: Exploring the Groovy integration file
+## Step 2: Exploring the Java integration file

 Now that you have an integration file, let's take a quick look at it.
 If you created the file yourself, go ahead and open it now.
 Go to the Explorer activity (Ctrl+Shift+E) and look at the workspace folders listed.